 If you have recorded a video with a C Series with multiple markers and then preview it in the Swivl app, you will only hear the audio from the Primary marker.
 This is because the multi-audio track capability is a feature specific to Swivl’s video player on cloud.swivl.com, and is not supported on your mobile device's video player.
 Once you upload your video to your Swivl Teams account, you will be able to hear all marker audio tracks, and can select to mute or play specific tracks.

 Downloading from Swivl

-If you choose to export from Swivl and download your video file that was captured with multiple C Series markers, your video file will contain all tracks of audio merged together.
+If you choose to export from Swivl and download your video file that was captured with multiple CX or C Series markers, your video file will contain all tracks of audio merged together.

 Downloading via iTunes